JereKuusela/valheim-world_edit_commands/publish/README.md

 - `refPos=x,z,y`: Overwrites the player's position.
 Allows fixing the current position for more precise editing.
 The y coordinate can be used to override the current ground altitude.
 - `offset=forward,right,up`: Moves the targeted position while still using the altitude of the player's position.
 - `step=forward,right,up`: Calculates offset based on the radius (and slope height if given).
 - `angle=degrees`: Determines the slope and the step direction.
 Cardinal directions like n, ne, e, se, s, sw, w and nw work as a value too.
+Uses the player's direction if not given (45 degrees precision).
 - `circle=number`: Determines the diamter of the affected terrain.
 - `rect=width,depth`: Determines the size of the affected terrain.
 - `blockcheck`: Exclude terrain that is under structures or other objects.
 This can be used to create specific shapes.